amaank404/denver-api/README.md

 ```

 ## Documentation
-Documentation for denver can be found out at [this page](https://xcodz-dot.github.io/denver) (*currently in progress
+Documentation for denver can be found out at [this page](https://xcodz-dot.github.io/denver).
-and may not be visible for some time*).
 Also Documentation can be generated
 by the following command
 ```commandline